Print this topic

 Other causes include:

-Your GP will examine you and ask questions about your general health and about the blood in your urine.
+Your general practice team will examine you and ask questions about your general health and about the blood in your wee.

 The first test you will need is a urine test to check for the presence of blood or an infection.
 Some people may need to have this test more than once.

-If you don't have a urine infection and continue to have blood in your urine, you'll need further tests.
+If you do not have a urine infection and continue to have blood in your wee, you'll need further tests.
 These depend on your age and if the blood is visible to the naked eye or only visible under a microscope.

 These tests include: